vzahorui/vzahorui.github.io/_posts/2019-11-03-singular-value-decomposition.md

 The inverse of a matrix represents such linear transformation, which is opposite to the one of the original matrix.
 Performing multiplication between these two matrices results into no transformation.<br>
 However, if the determinant of a matrix is zero then such matrix has no inverse matrix and represents squishing into null space.

 A pseudoinverse matrix is generalization of an inverse matrix, which can be defined for all matrices (even non-square).
-Yet, it has fewer guaranteed properties of a "regular" inverted matrix.<br>
+Yet, it inherits fewer guaranteed properties from a "regular" inverted matrix.<br>
 The general solution which can be obtained with the pseudoinverse looks like this:

-$AA{+}A=A$, <br>
+$AA^{+}A=A$, <br>
 where $A^{+}$ is the pseudoinverse of a matrix.

 While the Euclidean norm for the expression $\left |AA^{-1}-I\right|_2$ is zero, the norm for $\left |AA^{+}-I\right|_2$ is maximally close to zero.<br>